sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

  Udbhaṭa's illustration is a verse in which reference is made to a damsel having had (bhūta) collyrium in her eye, and to her future (bhāvi) wearing of ornaments!
 Pratīhārendu no doubt offers some comments on the illustration but what a far cry from the great concept of aesthetics that Bhāvika is to him and to what is said to be illustrated in this verse!

-[Mammaṭa](# "Bhāva’ alaṅkara in Rudrata has nothing to do with the Bhāvika of this chapter, which is absent in Rudraṭa.")takes his idea of Bhāvika from Udbhaṭa, but in his definition, he omits two ideas: first, the qualification of things by the attribute अत्यद्भुताःand second, the means, वाचाम् अनुकुल्य.
+Mammaṭa[^36]takes his idea of Bhāvika from Udbhaṭa, but in his definition, he omits two ideas: first, the qualification of things by the attribute अत्यद्भुताःand second, the means, वाचाम् अनुकुल्य.
 Marmaṭa's illustration is much the same as Udbhaṭa’s: the lover says that he can see that there was collyrium in the lady's eyes and he can imagine also how she will look when she is adorned with ornaments .It is however not the mention in so many ideas and words of the past and future that is meant by Bhāmaha when he says that Bhāvika is the quality which makes the past and future event so vivid as to appear like happening before our very eyes.
 But through Udbhata, and Mammaṭa also, a great concept of aesthetics fell to the place of a narrow rhetorical figure of a Vākya.

+[^36]: "Bhāva’ alaṅkara in Rudrata has nothing to do with the Bhāvika of this chapter, which is absent in Rudraṭa."